RolandFaure/SRA-metagenome-sketches-databases/README.md

 ## DotHashes

 DotHash sketches represent each dataset as a fixed-dimensional 2048-element vector.
-Datasets with similar vector representations are expected to share sequence content.
-DotHash sketches offer potential performance advantages over FracMinHash sketches due to their fixed dimensionality and simplified manipulation.

-A key property of DotHash vectors is that the scalar product of two dataset sketches provides an unbiased estimate of the intersection size of their 31-mer sets, scaled by the factor 1000/2048.
-For a comprehensive understanding of DotHash methodology, limitations, and approximation characteristics, please refer to the relevant paper [TODO: Add citation].
+The key property of DotHash vectors is that the scalar product of two dataset sketches provides an unbiased estimate of the intersection size of their 31-mer sets, scaled in our case by the factor 1000/2048.
+For a comprehensive understanding of DotHash methodology, limitations, and approximation characteristics, please refer to the our paper [TODO: Add citation to ourselves].

 [TODO: Explain database access procedures]